sneakysneak/docs/pages/custom-connectors/11-paging.md

         Get CYCLR_PAGE_SIZE number of objects, starting at CYCLR_PAGE_OFFSET CYCLR_PAGE_NUMBER = CYCLR_PAGE_NUMBER + 1 // move to the next page.
     }

-#### CYCLR_PAGE_SIZE

-The number of objects to be requested per page.
-This is set by the 'Inbound Page Size' property at the Connector or method level.

-#### CYCLR_PAGE_NEXT_URL

-The field location in the response that contains the next page URL.

-#### CYCLR_PAGE_TOKEN

-Page token in the response that is used in subsequent requests.
-This is sometimes called cursor pagination.

-In the example of GoCardless, the ID of the last resource returned is in a meta field.
-This field value needs to be passed in the query string in the next request.

-If the API requires multiple page tokens, you can use CYCLR_PAGE_TOKEN**_{% raw %}{NAME}{% endraw %}** to retrieve them.

-#### CYCLR_IGNORE_PARAMETER

-Use this when a Connector-level Parameter exists, but is not valid for a particular Method so should be overridden.
-You must define the Parameter as normal, but provide the CYCLR_IGNORE_PARAMETER variable as the value to have it ignored.

-## Using Paging Variables

-If required, CYCLR_PAGE_NUMBER, CYCLR_PAGE_OFFSET and CYCLR_PAGE_SIZE can be inserted into a string by using them as Mergefields.
-You may need to do this if an API requires the page number to be prefixed by text such as 'pageNumber=', in which case you would use the following for the parameter:

-{% raw %}
-    pageNumber={{CYCLR_PAGE_NUMBER}}
-{% endraw %}

-##### Examples of inbound paging definitions:

 API 1 with page number and page size